ScandinavianDesignGroup/translator/README.md

 ### Translating whole pages

-By using the attribute 'data-translation' on your HTML elements, you specify what tag should be used to replace the text value within them:
+By using the attribute 'data-translation' on your HTML elements, you specify what tag should be used to translate the text value within them:

     <h1 data-translation="heading">This is urdu</h1>